Fredrum/rpi_v4l2_tests/README.md

 near the top you should have a line saying
 `Compliance test for device /dev/video0:`

-then if you go to the bottom of the test printout you should see a line that looks something like this,
+then if you go to the bottom of the test printout you might see a line that looks something like this,
 `test VIDIOC_EXPBUF: OK (Not Supported)`

 If you get this 'not supported' message, then you'll have the same problem as I had as the systems camera driver won't allow for streaming.
 The solution involves making a small addition to the raspberry kernel camera driver and if you haven't done anything like that before (I hadn't) you'll need to do read up a little on how to build and install one of the drivers.
 It's totally doable though!
 You'll start by downloading the full kernel tree which might take a while so you might want kick that download off soon! :)